-Sedums require no additional water or fertiliser, and overwatering or overfertilising can hurt them a lot worse than hurt them a lot more than not fertilising or watering.
+Sedums require no additional water or fertiliser, and overwatering or overfertilising can hurt them a lot more than not fertilising or watering.

 Sedum is also easily planted.
 The shorter varieties will normally send out roots wherever the stem is touching so they can be planted by simply laying the sedum in the ground where you want it to be planted.

 You can break off one of the stems of a taller variety and shove it into the ground.
 The stem should then root and hopefully this will establish a new plant in a season or two.

 As a general rule of thumb, potted plants should be fed once every two weeks.
 This should be upped to once weekly in periods of warm weather and when the plant is growing more aggressively, and increased again to twice weekly for fast growing plants and heavy feeders.

 Try to feed a small amount consistently rather than large feeds every once and a while, and increase the amount you feed your plant as the rate of growth increases.